Paying it forward

 Ask them why Berry is now a beneficiary of their estate, and it's clear they want future students to enjoy that same type of transformational experience.

-"Our bequest allows us to establish our own legacy of service and giving at a place where service and giving are both encouraged and modeled," Nancy said.
-"The charitable gift annuities provide us with a tax advantage and a competitive rate of return.
+"Our bequest allows us to establish our own legacy of service and giving at a place where service and giving are both encouraged and modeled," Nancy explained.
+"The charitable gift annuities provide us with a tax advantage and a competitive rate of return."

-"We are blessed to be able to spend our 'golden years' at Berry, the place that shaped our lives so dramatically," she added.
+"We are blessed to be able to spend our 'golden years' at Berry, the place that shaped our lives so dramatically," Nancy said.
 "And we want to share the fruits of our life's work with those students who will be here long after we are gone."

 As students, Sam and Nancy took full advantage of the opportunities Berry provided.
 Sam, an interdisciplinary studies major with an emphasis in political science, served as SGA president as an undergrad and later earned his MBA through the business school.
 Nancy, meanwhile, was an English major and education minor who honed her writing and editing skills working as a tutor and as news editor of the Campus Carrier newspaper.